Nkennia/Nkennia/README.md

 Phase 1: Identifying the Problem

-The process began with recognising the declining user engagement and satisfaction with Aperture's filter feature.
+The process began with recognizing the declining user engagement and satisfaction with Aperture's filter feature.
 User feedback and metrics indicated that the existing filter feature lacked flexibility and hindered user flow, leading to decreased user interaction with the feature.
 The challenge was to understand the root causes of this issue and devise a solution that would enhance user experience and satisfaction.

 Phase 2: Ideation and Solution Design

 To address the problem, we conducted user research to gather insights and understand user preferences.
-This step helped us identify the key user requirements: customisation options for filters, the ability to preview filters before applying them, and a feature to view filters popular among friends.
+This step helped us identify the key user requirements: customization options for filters, the ability to preview filters before applying them, and a feature to view filters popular among friends.
 With these insights, we formulated a solution: redesigning the filter system to provide customisation features, a preview option, and a social filter-sharing component called "Aperture filters."
 Phase 3: Development and Prototyping

 The development phase required close collaboration between product management and the engineering team.
 To efficiently implement the new features, we used agile prototyping, allowing us to make quick iterations and gather early feedback.
 During this phase, we faced challenges in balancing customisation complexity with ease of use, ensuring a seamless experience for both novice and experienced users.